It was not a language that made humans emerge from the animal kingdom, but its mathematization.

 mystical mystical mystical - trialistic Mystics

-Of course, all 27 combinations are possible, but considering two worlds as real at the same time, for example, can only be detrimental to mental health.
-Real amoralists are also rare.
+The remaining 11 combinations are dissociative, magical, or otherwise dysfunctional; in other words, viewing two worlds as real at the same time, for example, can only be detrimental to one’s mental health.
+Real amoralists — who are more than mere anti-moralists — are rare.
 Radical constructivists claim to want to completely dispense with the concept of reality.
 In practice, however, this is not feasible.
 From a trialist point of view, all three worlds are somehow simultaneously real and irreal (imaginary, virtual) and therefore mystical.
 But it could also be completely different.
 Wittgenstein I see most as a mystic.
 The early one as an atheistic and the late one as an agnostic.
+With Kurt Gödel I am unsure whether I see him as a trialist mystic or, like most mystics, as a theistic one.
+My worldview somehow oscillates between that of an agnostic and that of a trialist mystic.

 Deutsch English